Frequently asked questions

 The Partnership works with cancer patients and survivors, whose perspectives inform the collaborative work taking place, as well as provincial and territorial cancer programs; federal organizations and agencies; national health organizations; and First Nations, Inuit and Métis organizations.

 Opportunities within the Partnership are posted on the Partnership website and publicly advertised as needs arise.
-Additionally, please consider working directly with partner organizations, for example by volunteering with the Canadian Cancer Society or a member organization of the Canadian Cancer Action Network.
-Other opportunities to get involved include participating in the Canadian Partnership for Tomorrow Project, the largest health study of its kind in Canada, or by encouraging friends and family to get screened for cancer.
+Additionally, please consider working directly with partner organizations, for example by volunteering with the Canadian Cancer Society.

 The Partnership is the steward of the Canadian Strategy for Cancer Control.
 This vision to reduce the burden of cancer in Canada was developed over a decade by stakeholders who advocated the federal government for its funding.
-The Partnership opened its doors in 2007 with an initial five year mandate to implement the strategy, and is now in its second five-year mandate ending in 2017.
+The Partnership opened its doors in 2007 with an initial five year mandate to implement the strategy.

 While cancer care is a key part of each province and territory’s health programs, and Canada has many cancer charities and research organizations working to improve outcomes, the Partnership is the only organization with a national focus on the full cancer control continuum – from prevention through to palliative care.
 The benefit of an organization like the Partnership is its role in bringing together other organizations that make up Canada’s cancer community to work together on shared priorities – making progress faster and more cost-effective than if they were working separately.

 The Partnership regularly shares information about work underway and the positive impact of the cancer strategy.
-This information is available on the home page and via the monthly e-Bulletin.
-Other documents available for more detailed information include the annual report and other corporate publications, System Performance Reports, and performance and accountability documents including highlights from Board meetings, reports from evaluations and audits, and a summary of our 2012 Targets.
+This information is available on this website, in annual reports and through the monthly e-Bulletin.
+Subscribe to the e-Bulletin

 Additional mechanisms in place to evaluate the Partnership’s performance on an ongoing basis include:

 - An independent third-party evaluation conducted every mandate (5 years) to measure the overall performance of the Partnership in achieving the outcomes identified in the national cancer control strategy.
-An independent evaluation was conducted in 2010 and the next independent evaluation will be conducted in 2015.
+Independent evaluations were conducted in 2010 and 2015, and the next independent evaluation will be conducted in 2020.

 - An annual audit of financial statements by an independent auditor in accordance with generally accepted accounting principles.
 This is made available to the public in the Annual Report, which is another means the organization reports on its progress.